adobe-type-tools/fontlab-scripts/TrueType/README.md

 ### `inputTTHints.py`
 _FontLab menu name: **Input TrueType Hints**_
 Reads an applies the contents of a `tthints` file to an open VFB.
-It's indifferent if this file uses point indexes or point coordinates.
+It is indifferent if this file references hints by point indexes or point coordinates.

 ### `outputPPMs.py`